All Episodes

 And personally, I agree that in the short term, it's a waste of money to send humans to Mars.

-It's too dangerous, it takes two years, and It would cost about $500 billion.
+And it would cost about $500 billion.

-A new generation of spacecraft called the RLV, the reusable launch vehicle, which you can use over and over and over again, is going to replace the space shuttle.
+A new generation of spacecraft called the RLV, the Reusable Launch Vehicle, which you can use over and over and over again, is going to replace the space shuttle.

 The X-33 Venture Star is going to be the replacement for the space shuttle.